JuanGuerrero09/apuntes/03 Knowledge/Programming/Web & Mobile Dev/React Native/React Native.md

 ### 📚 Qué estudiar:

 - Qué es React Native y Expo
+React Native is an open-source UI software framework developed by Meta Platforms (formerly Facebook Inc.).
+It is used to develop applications for Android, Android TV, iOS1 macOS, tvOS,Web, Windows and UWP by enabling developers to use the React framework along with native platform capabilities.[12]
+It is used to develop Android and iOS applications at Facebook, Microsoft, and Shopify.

+Expo is an open-source project that gives developers powerful tools to assist in building and maintaining React Native apps at any scale.
+For example, Expo CLI, Expo Router, and Expo SDK packages.
+All Expo open-source tools are entirely free to use and carry the MIT license.
+Expo Application Services (EAS) is a suite of hosted services that you can use with Expo and React Native projects to:
+- Build, submit, and update your app
+- Set up automation around all of these processes
+- Collaborate with your team

+EAS solves a set of problems that require physical resources, such as application servers and CDNs for serving over-the-air updates and physical servers for running builds.
+EAS has a generous [free plan](https://expo.dev/pricing#get-started) that will work for many student and hobby projects.

 - Cómo funciona Expo (`npx create-expo-app`, `expo start`)

 - Componentes esenciales de React Native:
     - `View`, `Text`, `Image`, `TextInput`, `Button`, `TouchableOpacity`, `ScrollView`, `FlatList`, `Pressable`
 - JSX y estilos con `StyleSheet.create`
 - Hooks: `useState`, `useEffect`
 - Flexbox en React Native (dirección, alineación, espaciado)
 - Sistema de navegación: `expo-router` o `@react-navigation/native`
    - Uso de fuentes personalizadas con `expo-font`
 - `SafeAreaView`, `StatusBar`

 ### 🛠️ Qué construir: